Air Atlanta Europe

 Air Atlanta Europe is a Maltese-based charter airline and a sister company of Air Atlanta Icelandic, both operating under the Air Atlanta brand.
 The airline specializes in ACMI (Aircraft, Crew, Maintenance, and Insurance) and charter operations for global customers.

 History

 The original Air Atlanta Europe was founded in 2002 as a UK-based airline under the same ownership as Air Atlanta Icelandic, primarily operating widebody passenger aircraft.
 The airline ceased operations in 2008.

 In 2021, Air Atlanta Europe was re-established in Malta and continues to operate as a sister company to Air Atlanta Icelandic.
 The airline focuses on providing ACMI and charter services, maintaining the legacy of the Air Atlanta brand.

+In October 2025, the airline welcomes its first Boeing 777 cargo.

 Fleet

 As of August 2025, Air Atlanta Europe operates the following aircraft: